Experimental fiction: 4,576 words: approx. 30 minutes

 “I want to verify what the note says,” Judge Struthers said.

 “It’s his will,” Beverly said, handing it over.
 “That’s what he wrote at the top.
 It’s dated and signed.”
-She started choking up.
+Her eyes reddened.
+She stifled a sob.
 “He gave everything he owns to Lina.”

 Chief Jamieson peered over his glasses at Bob Prescott.
 “Word is – from the mayor’s office – the city has green-lighted a plan with developers to put up a ski resort just a couple miles up from there.
 I could be wrong, but by the time little Lina’s a grownup, that property ought to be worth some serious pocket change.
-Maybe hundreds of thousands.”
+Probably at least a hundred-thou.”

-Beverly recollected the items and returned to her seat.
+Beverly dabbed her eyes with a tissue from the judge’s bronze tissue box.
+She recollected the items and returned to her seat.
 “And the ten thousand invested for her, might produce another fifty—”

 The officers exited a side door.
-Moments later, they escorted Mort, hands cuffed in the front, into the room.
+Re-entering, they escorted Mort, hands cuffed in the front, into the room.
 He had on new jeans and a blue and white plaid flannel shirt.
 He had shaved and his hair had been cut and styled.
 He was trying to smile.

 Mort peered around, then fixed on the judge.
 “It’s the least I can do, Your Honor, to make up for the trouble I caused everybody.
 I want to sign over everything today.”
 He paused, glanced off the judge to Lina.
 “Can I make one condition, please?
 Can Lina visit me in prison at least once a mo–?”